apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 ```

 In addition to variables like `$this` and `$args`, a special `$` variable is
-always bound to the value received by the closest enclosing `{...}` selection
-set, which allows you to transform input data that looks like this
+always bound to the value received by the closest enclosing `SubSelection`, which allows you to transform input data that looks like this

 ```json
 {